jdno/godot-beginner-2d-platformer/README.md

 # 👾 Godot + Rust

-This project is my implementation of the [Create your First 2D Game with Godot] [course] course by [GDQuest].
-As a twist, I decided to use Rust instead of GDScript.
+This project follows the [Create your First 2D Game with Godot][course] course by [GDQuest].
+As my personal twist, the code is written with [Rust] and not GDScript.

 ## License